-The Excavations on Coriostopitum, which began in 1906, have uncovered a number of interesting features, including temples dedicated to a number of different gods, (a reflection on the cosmopolitan nature of the settlement).
-The base of a Roman fountain can also be seen at Coriostopitum, it was originally decorated with statues and was fed by a small aqueduct.
+Excavations at Corstopitum began in 1906 and uncovered a number of interesting features including temples dedicated to a number of different gods.
+It was a good reflection of the cosmopolitan nature of the settlement.
+The base of a Roman fountain was also found that was originally decorated with statues and fed by a small aqueduct.

-Like a number of other sites along the Roman frontier, Coriostopitum now has a museum with displays of Roman glass, pottery, tools, military equipment and even Roman Board games.
-The ‘Corbridge Lion’ is one of the museum’s best known exhibits.
-It is a sculpture of a lion devouring a stag and was probably used to decorate a Roman officer’s tomb at Coriostopitum.
+Like a number of other sites along the Roman frontier, Corstopitum now has an excellent museum with displays of Roman glass, pottery, tools, military equipment and even Roman board games.
+The ‘Corbridge Lion’ is one of the museum’s best-known exhibits.
+It is a sculpture of a lion devouring a stag and was probably used to decorate a Roman officer’s tomb at Corstopitum.